 It is kind of like Clark Kent/Superman living life on earth.
 He would still be Superman, but he would live as an ordinary human.

-Since Jesus lived a sin free, righteous life as a human, we will be credited for His life if we believe in Him (Hebrews 4:15).
+Since Jesus lived a sin-free, righteous life as a human, we will be credited for His life if we believe in Him (Hebrews 4:15).
 It’s like He takes the life-test for us, scores 100%, and since He did it as a man, God will also give us His score if we put our trust in Him.

 Now we have a way to be righteous without having to perfectly keep all the laws.
 It is by faith in Jesus Christ (Romans 3:21).
-If we believe, God no longer counts are sin against us (2 Corinthians 5:19-21).
+If we believe, God no longer counts our sin against us (2 Corinthians 5:19-21).

-Living a righteously on earth
+Living a Righteously on Earth

 While what I’ve written speaks to how we can live with God forever, we would be missing out if we didn’t talk about how the atonement impacts our life on earth.
 We can live out the atonement before we die and go to heaven.